EnricoBos/VQVAE-dynamic-codebook/README.md

 - Pixel values are normalized to the range \([0, 1]\) by dividing by 255.

 ### 🔁 Data Augmentation
-To improve generalization and robustness, multiple **attribute-preserving augmentations** are applied to each image using `PIL`:
+To improve generalization and robustness, multiple augmentations steps preserving attrivute are applied to each image using `PIL`:
 - **Horizontal Flip**
 - **Brightness** adjustment (±20%)
 - **Contrast** variation (±30%)